10 Reasons Why Subtitling Online Courses is Great for Business

 The global eLearning industry will be worth a mammoth $275.10 Billion by 2022.
-This domain is gaining momentum, with both government and private organizations using eLearning to reach out to learners leveraging the potential of the World Wide Web to increase their knowledge and skill sets.
+This domain is gaining momentum, with both government and private organisations using eLearning to reach out to learners leveraging the potential of the World Wide Web to increase their knowledge and skillsets.

-Catering to these learners can be quite challenging if you don’t focus on improving the learning process or try and simplify the material for comprehension.
+Catering to these learners can be quite challenging if you don’t focus on improving the learning process or simplifying the material for comprehension.
 This is where closed captioning and subtitling enters the scene.

 What’s more, purely from the revenue generation point of view, subtitling your eLearning modules helps you reach out to a bigger audience, enabling your modules to make more money.